CombatExtended-Continued/CombatExtended/.github/ISSUE_TEMPLATE/bug-report.md

 name: Bug Report
 about: Report gameplay issues and errors to help us improve.
 title: "[Bug]:"
-labels: bug
+labels: Bug
 assignees: ''

 ---

 **Complete the template below.
-Reports that do not follow the template will not be deleted.**
+Reports that do not follow the template will be deleted.**
 **Title should be:** [Bug]: (Short description of bug)

 **Specifications**